HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-max_pool3d                                No       No        No        No       No     torch.nn.functional max_pool3d_with_indices                   No       No        No        No       No     torch.nn.functional mish                                      No       No        No        No       No     torch.nn.functional mse_loss                                  No       No        No        No       No     torch.nn.functional nll_loss                                  No       No        No        No       No     torch.nn.functional one_hot                                   Yes      Yes       No        No       No     torch.nn.functional
+max_pool3d                                No       No        No        No       No     torch.nn.functional max_pool3d_with_indices                   No       No        No        No       No     torch.nn.functional mish                                      No       No        No        No       No     torch.nn.functional multilabel_margin_loss                    No       No        No        No       No     torch.nn.functional multi_margin_loss                         No       No        No        No       No     torch.nn.functional mse_loss                                  No       No        No        No       No     torch.nn.functional nll_loss                                  No       No        No        No       No     torch.nn.functional one_hot                                   Yes      Yes       No        No       No     torch.nn.functional